 An innovative and large-scale project, the energy centre at Heathrow Airport is one of the largest combined biomass and natural gas plants in the UK.
 The project connected the new energy centre to both Terminal 2 and Terminal 5 by four miles of underground services, futureproofing energy requirements and providing back up supplies as needed.

-BakerHicks provided multidisciplinary design services on the project, developing the design from concept, through scheme and detailed design to completion.
-Key services included:
+BakerHicks provided multi-disciplinary design services on the project, developing the design from concept, through scheme and detailed design to completion.

 3D modelling and integration of specialist plant and equipment

-Planning and construction support, including site quality control visits, preparation of built-as drawings and working with the contractors and suppliers to ensure Asset Management Integration and Bring in to Use
+Planning and construction support, including site quality control visits, preparation of as-built drawings and working with the contractors and suppliers to ensure asset management integration and ‘bring in to use’

-Studies looking at introducing additional capacity into the system and exporting to other Heathrow projects
+Studies introducing additional capacity into the system and exporting to other Heathrow projects

 With underground services feeding both Terminal 2 and 5, the project required significant services rerouting and coordination.
 Our engineers worked closely with BAA to understand the performance requirements of the system and evaluate the technology options available.
-We introduced an innovative approach to installing the two 600mm diameter pipes under the Southern Runway within the Cargo Tunnel that would provide the connecting services.
-By using a total encapsulation or removal approach we were able to create a uniform platform beneath the road, enabling pre-insulated pipes to be moved into position through single slots in the road using a hydraulic ram.
-This approach provided savings of in excess of £150,000, took several weeks off the construction programme and provided a much safer environment for construction and ongoing maintenance.
+We introduced an innovative approach to installing the two 600mm diameter pipes under the southern runway within the cargo tunnel that would provide the connecting services.
+By using a total encapsulation or removal approach we created a uniform platform beneath the road, positioning the pre-insulated pipes through single slots in the road using a hydraulic ram.
+This approach provided significant costs savings, reduced the construction programme by several weeks and provided a much safer environment for construction and ongoing maintenance.

-The project delivered cost, time and energy savings through innovative design.
-This was recognised in the project being shortlisted for ‘Project of the Year’ in the Construction News Awards 2013.
+The project delivered cost, time and energy savings through innovative design, which was recognised in its shortlisting for Construction News Awards ‘Project of the Year’.